-Spring Grove Area School District is once again hosting our FREE Annual Diversity Festival to
+Spring Grove Area School District hosts a FREE annual Diversity Festival to

 showcase and celebrate the many different cultures represented in our community.